gnanikaomkarini/Melora/docs/1000_Problem_Statement.md

 -   **Spotify-like Design:** The user interface will closely mimic the look and feel of the official Spotify application.
 -   **Dark Theme:** The application will feature a dark theme as its primary and only interface style.
--   **Now Playing View:** A visually appealing screen that displays the current track's information (album art, title, artist), playback controls, and progress.
+-   **Now Playing View:** A visually appealing screen that displays the current track's information, playback controls, and progress.
--   **Tab-based Navigation:** A simple navigation structure (e.g., Home, Search, Your Library) to allow for easy discovery and access to features.
+-   **Tab-based Navigation:** A simple navigation structure (e.g., Home, Search, Your Library).

 ## 5. Future Enhancements (Optional)